JLaat/kalakaveri-spring-boot/README.md

 - Get fish stats of each lake
 - Get fish stats of each lure
 - Top 10 catches for each fish species
+- Create unit tests and use TDD when confident with JUnit